Icenium/icenium-cli/README.md

 **Additional Software Requirements for iOS On-Device Deployment**

-> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync on connected iOS devices from the command line.
+> In this version of the AppBuilder CLI, you cannot deploy and LiveSync on connected iOS devices from the command line.
 You need to manually deploy the application package using iTunes.

 **Additional Software Requirements for Android On-Device Deployment**